QuickBooks Blog

 taxes

-Collecting and paying taxes aren’t a favorite topic among businesses.
+Collecting and paying taxes aren’t favorite topics among businesses.
 State sales tax can mean extra time and work for business owners.

 If you operate in a state that requires sales tax, you need to get a sales tax license and stay current on the sales tax rate for your state.
 Otherwise, you risk hefty fines.

 However, some states don’t collect sales tax.
-Currently, five states do not have state sales tax: Alaska, Delaware, Montana, New Hampshire, and Oregon.
+Five states do not have state sales tax: Alaska, Delaware, Montana, New Hampshire, and Oregon.

 But that doesn’t make them entirely tax-free.
 We’ll look at the five states that don’t have a sales tax rate but highlight other tax rates you need to know: